gicait/geoserver-rest/docs/source/how_to_use.rst

 Upload style and publish it
 ---------------------------------------

-It is used for uploading SLD files and publish style.
-If the style name already exists, you can pass the parameter overwrite=True to overwrite it.
+It is used for uploading ``SLD`` files and publish style.
+If the style name already exists, you can pass the parameter ``overwrite=True`` to overwrite it.
 The name of the style will be name of the uploaded file name.

-Before uploading SLD file, please check the version of your sld file.
-By default the version of sld will be 1.0.0.
-As I noticed, by default the QGIS will provide the .sld file of version 1.0.0 for raster data version 1.1.0 for vector data.
+Before uploading ``SLD`` file, please check the version of your sld file.
+By default the version of sld will be ``1.0.0``.
+As I noticed, by default the QGIS will provide the .sld file of version ``1.0.0`` for raster data version ``1.1.0`` for vector data.

 .. code-block:: python3